-Italy's Snam, Europe's biggest gas infrastructure group, has announced to buy a stake in pipelines carrying gas from Algeria to Italy in a move that could pave the way for hydrogen imports from North Africa into Europe.
+Italy's Snam, Europe's biggest gas infrastructure group, has closed its acquisition of a stake in pipelines carrying gas from Algeria to Italy in a move that could pave the way for hydrogen imports from North Africa into Europe.

-Snam will pay Italian energy company Eni 385 million euros for a 49.9% stake in the pipelines, which include onshore gas pipelines running from the borders of Algeria and Tunisia to the coast of Tunisia (TTPC), as well as offshore gas pipelines connecting the Tunisian coast to Italy (TMPC).
+Snam paid Italian energy company Eni 385 million euros for a 49.9% stake in the pipelines, which include onshore gas pipelines running from the borders of Algeria and Tunisia to the coast of Tunisia (TTPC), as well as offshore gas pipelines connecting the Tunisian coast to Italy (TMPC).

-Under the agreement, Eni ensures to transfer its entire ownership in the pipelines to a newly found Italian company (NewCo) where Eni will still have a 50.1% stake, while Snam will be holding the residual 49.9% share.
-NewCo will be jointly controlled by Eni and Snam, based on equal principles of governance.
+Under the agreement, Eni transfers its entire ownership in the pipelines to a newly found Italian company (SeaCorridor S.r.l.) where Eni will still have a 50.1% stake, while Snam will be holding the residual 49.9% share.
+Eni and Snam will exercise joint control of SeaCorridor under joint governance arrangements.

 For Snam, the deal secures Italy’s natural gas supply from the Mediterranean region.
 Snam will also use the transaction to expand its infrastructure to North Africa, a key area for gas supplies to Europe, an area which is may become a hub for solar energy and green hydrogen production in future.